-Cost of gas and condensate production mainly includes expenses of management and operation of the Leviathan project, which include, inter alia, expenses of shipping and transport, salaries, consulting, maintenance, environmental protection, insurance and the cost of transmission of natural gas to Egypt.
-The cost of gas and condensate production in the Report Period totaled approx. \$38 million, compared with a total of approx. \$34 million in the same period last year, up around 12%.
+Cost of natural gas and condensate production mainly includes expenses of management and operation of the Leviathan project, which include, inter alia, expenses of shipping and transport, salaries, consulting, maintenance, environmental protection, insurance and the cost of transmission of natural gas to Egypt.
+The cost of gas and condensate production in the Report Period totaled approx. \$73 million, compared with approx. \$71 million in the same period last year, up around 3%.

-The increase in the Report Period mainly derives from an increase in the transportation and shipping expenses and the costs of transmission of gas to Egypt which derives, interalia, from an increase in the quantity of gas sold to Egypt.
+The increase in the Report Period mainly derives from an increase in the shipping and transportation expenses and the costs of transmission of gas to Egypt which derives, inter alia, from an increase in the quantity of gas sold to Egypt, which was offset by a decrease in payroll and operations management and maintenance expenses.